dwhall/HeyMac/README.md

 # HeyMac

-A Data Link Layer (2) to be used with lora_driver on a Raspberry Pi 3.
+HeyMac is a TDMA-style Data Link Layer (2) designed for use with low data rate radio modems such as a LoRa radio module on a Raspberry Pi 3.
-Written in Python3 using the [pq](https://github.com/dwhall/pq)
+HeyMac will build on top of [lora_driver](https://github.com/dwhall/lora_driver) the Physical Layer (1) LoRa radio driver.
-hierarchical state machine framework.
+HeyMac is written in Python3 using the [pq](https://github.com/dwhall/pq) hierarchical state machine framework.

-The frame structure and frame control fields are distilled from the IEEE 802.15.4 MAC and slightly expanded to allow a 256 Byte payload.
+The frame structure and frame control fields are distilled from the IEEE 802.15.4 MAC and slightly altered to allow a 256 Byte payload.

-## HeyMac Frame version 0
+## HeyMac Frame version 1

 The HeyMac frame is composed of two general parts, the header and the payload.
 The header is every field before the payload.